 Explain: Most of the safety measures we've talked about are required by Cal/OSHA.
 We have to take these precautions-it's the law.
-I have a Checklist of the Cal/OSHA regulations related to adhesives and resins.
+I have a Checklist of the Cal/OSHA regulations on paints and solvents.
 If you'd like to know more, see me after the meeting.